vicher37/Quadruple-1/README.md

 By Vicky Qijing Zhang, a beginner in Java and Python.

+<em>NOTE: This Java version is obsolete.
+For the latest version written in Javascript, please visit www.quadruple1.com</em>

 How this game works:
 =========
 0) Open Player.java and Game.java in Eclipse or any other IDE of your choice.
 Run main method in Game.java and the game starts in the console!